jotaen/klog/_README.md

   (e.g. adding new entries)
 - to find out how useful the MacOS widget is and whether it would be worth to provide such a graphical interface for other platforms
+- to fix compatibility issues with Windows

-If you have an idea or thought you’d like to bounce off, feel free to open an [issue on Github](https://github.com/jotaen/klog/issues) for further discussion.
+If you have ideas or thoughts you’d like to bounce off, feel invited to open an [issue on Github](https://github.com/jotaen/klog/issues).

 ## About